cyclr/docs/pages/v2/04-embedding/05-marketplace/03-marketplace-settings.md

 </section>
 <section class="card">

-## General settings
+## Marketplace settings

-From the **General Settings** page, you can edit the name and description of your Marketplace, as well as the number of columns that you display your integrations in.
+From the **Marketplace Settings** page, you can edit the name and description of your Marketplace.

 The subsequent fields are filled with default values for the terms that your Marketplace displays.
 You can edit any of these to customize your Marketplace.
+You can also define the number of columns that you display your cards in.

 The last field is the **Marketplace Notification URL**.
 This is the URL that Cyclr sends a message to in order to update you on the usage of your Marketplace.